Skip to main content

 Mustache care

 Mustaches, like any hair, need a little TLC to look their best.
 First, use a decent facial scrub to remove any unwanted dead skin cells that can build up in your stache.
 Next, use shampoo and conditioner the same way you would on your actual hair.
-Mustache hair can be very course, so it’s a good idea to condition it to keep it feeling soft and healthy.
+Mustache hair can be very coarse, so it’s a good idea to condition it to keep it feeling soft and healthy.

 Finally, make sure you moisturize the skin below your mustache so it doesn’t get dry and flaky.
 If you’re styling it a lot, your skin can get sensitive and red, and moisturizer can help with this.

-Whether you’re jumping on the Movember train or are thinking about growing and keeping a mustache for good, proper care and trimming will go a long way in making you look polished and put-together.
+Whether you’re jumping on the Movember train or are thinking about growing and keeping a mustache for good, proper care and trimming will go a long way in making you look polished and put together.
 The key is deciding on a shape that matches your facial dimensions so it looks natural.

 Read more